appdotnet/api-spec/content/docs/meta/annotations.md

 - A Post or Message can have multiple annotations of the same "type".
 - User and Channel annotations are mutable and can be updated at any time.
 - Because they are mutable, a User or Channel object can only have one annotation of each "type".
 - User annotations are meant to provide more information about the user. **They are not meant to be an arbitrary data store for apps**.
+- Some annotations are read-only and will be ignored or rejected if you try to write to them.

 ### Creating, Updating and Deleting